bryanwb/sellsword/README.md

 #. changing symlinks to either directories or individual files

 There are two components to sellsword, `ssw` and `sellsword`.
-The `sellsword` binary does all the work but cannot source any environment variables into the parent shell. `source /path/to/ssw [ARG1] [ARG2]` executes sellsword with t the supplied arguments and loads any changed environment variables into the parent shell.
+The `sellsword` binary does all the work but cannot source any environment variables into the parent shell. `source /path/to/ssw [ARG ...]` executes sellsword with t the supplied arguments and loads any changed environment variables into the parent shell.
+This is a huge *hack* but it is the only way I know how to load environment variables into the parent shell.

 Sellsword is only supported for the BASH shell and on the OS X and linux operating systems.
-Sellsword is implemented primarily in Go because writing complex logic in BASH shortens one's life expectancy.
+Sellsword is implemented primarily in Go because writing complex logic in BASH dramatically shortens one's life expectancy.

 ## Installation